vshivam/vshivam.github.io/about.md

 I'm 24 and currently work as a Research Assistant at the [Felicitous Computing Institute](http://fci.comp.nus.edu.sg/), National University of Singapore.

-I graduated from [BITS Pilani](https://en.wikipedia.org/wiki/Birla_Institute_of_Technology_and_Science,_Pilani_%E2%80%93_Goa_Campus) with a Bachelors in Information Systems and prior to joining NUS, I worked as a Software Developer at [Teewe](http://teewe.in/) in Bangalore, India.
+I graduated from [BITS Goa](https://en.wikipedia.org/wiki/Birla_Institute_of_Technology_and_Science,_Pilani_%E2%80%93_Goa_Campus) with a Bachelors in Information Systems and prior to joining NUS, I worked as a Software Developer at [Teewe](http://teewe.in/) in Bangalore, India.

 On the open source front, I started the android version of [Privly](https://github.com/privly/privly-android) as a Google Summer of Code student in 2013 and have since been maintaining the project.
 I also contribute to the [Ambient Dynamix](http://ambientdynamix.org/) Project.

 I've traveled extensively in India.
-I've also been to Japan, where I summited the Mount Fuji overnight, The United States of America to attend the Google Summer of Code Reunion and I'm also visiting Seoul next week to attend the IoT 2015 Conference.
+I've also been to Japan, where I summited the Mount Fuji overnight, the United States of America to attend the 10th Google Summer of Code Reunion.
+In October of 2015, I visited Seoul, to attend the 5th International Conference on Internet of Things.

 ###Contact
 You can drop me an email at first-name[dot]bitsgoa[at]gmail.com or tweet to me @vshivam.